-Ethelbert, the second surviving son of Ethelwulf and Osburh, a Jutish princess, was born circa 835.
+Ethelbert, the second surviving son of Ethelwulf and Osburh, who was of Jutishdescent, was born circa 835.
 The grandson of Egbert, first King of the English, he succeeded his brother Ethelbald on 20th December, 860.
 The name Ethelbert, in Anglo-Saxon ∆Ģelberht, meant 'magnificent noble'.

 In 855 Ethelbert had been appointed sub-king of Kent, the traditional title given to the early heirs to the throne of Wessex.
 He held this position while his father, Ethelwulf, visited Rome on pilgrimage.
 His older brother Ethelbald was left in charge of the West Saxons.